June (2019 film): Plot

-It rains when she got into the school and she sees a handsome boy Noel taking video of the students.
-He comes to her and asks where the XI class room is.
-Both of them belong to the same class and she takes him to the classroom.
-Most of her friends are from the old class except for a few new students.
-When the teacher asks the students to perform a self introduction all students do it well except for Noel and June.
+It rains when she gets to school and she sees a handsome boy, Noel, taking a video of the students.
+He comes up to her and asks where the XI class room is.
+Both of them belong to the same class so she takes him to the classroom.
+Most of her friends are from her old class,except for a few new students.
+When the teacher asks the students to perform a self introduction, all the students do it well, except for Noel and June.
 Noel was recording the whole introduction session on his handcam and later tells June of his aspiration to be a filmmaker some day.
 The class teacher appoints Noel and June as the class leaders because she wants them to be smarter.
 Noel and June start to like each other.
-We get familiarised with June over the time and we see she is a happy-go-lucky girl with a creative streak.
-Meanwhile the school youth festival happens, the commerce department wins the championship due to the right plan by Noel.
+We get familiarised with June over the time and we see that she's a happy-go-lucky girl with a creative streak.
+Meanwhile, the school youth festival happens, and the commerce department wins the championship due to the right plan by Noel.
 As time progresses, June makes new friends and the whole class bonds together, and her Plus Two batch of 2007 is finally able to become a batch to remember not just for the students, but also for the teachers.
 Noel, her newfound best friend is now elevated to the level of her boyfriend.
 They get to connect well with each other as they are both considered to be lagging with their talents.
-Towards the end of Plus two, when June's mother find out about Noel, she decides to end their relationship.
-She joins a nearby college while he travels to Mumbai to stay with his parents and to continue his studies.
-She spends her college life in misery, after which she goes to Mumbai, gets a job and stays there with a friend and finds and meets Noel and they start dating.
-But they breakup after a while because of his arrogant father and his attachment to him.
-Heartbroken, June returns to Kerala and goes to the pub in Varkala shown in the beginning.
-There she hits a guy for harassment and ends up in the police station where she meets Anand, a guy from a nearby school which she was in.
+Towards the end of Plus two, when Mini finds out about Noel, June decides to end their relationship.
+She joins a nearby college while he travels to Mumbai to stay with his parents, and to continue his studies.
+She spends her college life in misery, after which she goes to Mumbai, gets a job, and stays there with her friend, Abhirami.
+There, she meets Noel again.
+They start dating, but they breakup after a while because of his arrogant father and his attachment to him.
+Heartbroken, June returns to Kerala, and goes to a pub in Varkala.

+Back to present, she hits a guy for harassment and ends up in the police station where she meets Anand, a guy from a nearby school which she was in.
 He takes her home for breakfast and later drops her to the bus stand.
 On the way he explains how he liked her for years.
 He ends up accompanying her till her home bus stop.
 They bond over the journey.
 It is implied that they date and eventually breakup.
 The film ends with June becoming an event management company owner and entrepreneur, and choosing to marry Alex whom she meets through her parents and feels an instant connect with, and her friends from schooltime, including Noel and Anand, coming together to celebrate her wedding reception.

-The movie also traces the friendship, love, aspirations and lives of June's classmates as well, through various stages.